decentraland/urn-resolver/README.md

 - `decentraland:{protocol}:collections-v2:{contract(0x[a-fA-F0-9]+)}:{id}`: Resolve an ethereum wearables collection asset by contract address (v2)
 - `decentraland:{protocol}:LAND:{x},{y}`: Resolves the ethereum asset of a LAND position.
 - `decentraland:{protocol}:LAND:{tokenId}`: Resolves the ethereum asset of a LAND by tokenId.
+- `decentraland:polygon:collections-thirdparty:{third-party-name}:{collection-id}:{item-id}`: Resolves the ethereum asset of an item of a third party collection, currently only supported on polygon

 # DecentralandAssetIdentifier